2025 Festival Classes Week 1

 Newe Day, Newe Songs: Secular Polyphony from the Collections of Hans Ott with Lisa Solomon

-Open to all voices and instruments.
+Open to all singers and instruments.

 The Art of Recorder Consort Playing: Turning Notes into Music